 Making homemade broth at home is easier than you might think.

-One of the key ingredients in many recipes is stock.
+One of the key ingredients in many recipes is broth.
 I know many of my frugal brothers and sisters tend to substitute reconstituted bouillon in their recipes and on occasion I’ll do the same, but in keeping with my desire for taste, lower sodium and most of all for using everything I buy whenever possible I make my own when I can – and so can you regardless of how much experience you have in the kitchen.

 The first (and arguably most important) step for me is to save what others throw away.
 The next time you are cutting up fresh veggies for a soup or stew, save the peels and the ends!
 This applies best to carrots, celery, onions & garlic, but you’re mileage may vary.
 You can store them in a large freezer bag or empty coffee can.
 You can save the drained liquid from canned veggies in the same manner (just add everything to the freezer container).